Opal: October's Color Fest Birthstone

 If you prefer the eye-catching and intensely colored black or crystal opals, but price is an issue, then consider the great alternative of an opal doublets or triplets.
 While substantially less expensive, these gems offer the rich array of vibrant colors that are so highly desired.
 Doublets consist of a slice of opal backed with a matching slice of the stone's matrix or another material, which gives the opal slice strength.
 The opal is still real opal, just with extra enforcement to protect it.
 Doublets allow you to have the beautiful play-of-color that opals are known for at a fraction of the cost.
 Triplets are similar to doublets but with an added layer of protection on top of the stone as well.
-Learn more about these assembled gems.

 The exciting news is that all of these opals have found their way into jewelry manufacturing and are available at Jewelry Television®.
 Indulge yourself with opals, or find that special piece of opal jewelry for a loved one.
 Enjoy nature's special gift to man as we celebrate the beauty and majesty of opal.